鶹Ƶ

 Occidental Survey Policy: Basic Step-by-Step Guide

-Familiarize yourself with the policy, and procedures and protocols therein.
-Consider if your project should fall under the policy.
-IR can help make this determination.
+Familiarize yourself with this policy, and the procedures and protocols therein.
+Consider if your project falls under the policy: IR can help make this determination.
 Refer to the categorization of survey activities and decision flow documents for reference.
 Submit the project as a proposal to IR (in-person meeting, email, online form).
 Include as many pieces from the as possible.
 IR will review the proposal within 3 business days and communicate next steps.
 These may include (as appropriate):

-Once all levels of review at proposal and final stage are satisfied, the project is deemed 鈥榩rotocol approved鈥.
+Once all levels of review at proposal and final stage are satisfied, the project is deemed ‘protocol approved’.

 Tiers: Categorization of Survey Activity